Halo's $1M Forever Deal: What the Forever Pricing Actually Includes

 What "forever" actually means for you:

-Migration funding via the Innovation Grant to ease transition and accelerate value realization
+Migration funding: Innovation Grant to ease transition costs.

 Gartner research shows enterprise software spending grew 13.8% in 2024.